 All local authorities have a duty to improve the health of the population they serve.
-In order to provide this service we need to access your personal data.
+To provide this service we need to access your personal data.

 Personal data is information that relates to an identified or identifiable individual.
 We use this data to improve health, care and services through research and planning.